remnawave/panel/docs/install/remnawave-node.md

 ```

 :::info
-When the Panel pushes the configuration to the Node, it will automatically read the mounted files and send them to the Node.
+When the Panel pushes the configuration to the Node, it will automatically read the mounted files and send the certificates to the Node.
 :::

 Usage in Xray config: